-You’re a business partner and there’s been quite a buzz about HR analytics.
+You’re an HR business partner and there’s been quite a buzz about HR analytics.
 Strap in, here are the five HR analytics questions you should know the answer to.
-We start off generic and make it progressively more specific for you, as a business partner, towards the end.
+We’ll start off with some more generic questions and will gradually dive into the more specific topics relevant to you towards the end.

 What is HR analytics?